kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear/Pager.md

 I still won’t defend myself, this is actually cool.
-You can send text (maybe, *maybe* voice with the newer ones) tho
+You can send text (maybe, *maybe* voice with the newer ones) across 10-50 miles depending on interference.
+This isn’t just nostalgia, hits is actual utility — even if everything